 National Research Initiative

-NRI has two goals: to help AEI collaborate with scholars who are doing important work on issues that are relevant to the Institute's interests and to provide the support that is needed for these scholars to have a greater influence on the policy debate.
+NRI had two goals: to help AEI collaborate with scholars who were doing important work on issues relevant to the Institute's interests and to provide the support needed for these scholars to have a greater influence on the policy debate.

-The program focuses on a broad range of U.S. domestic public policy issues, including: tax, entitlement, and fiscal policy; government regulation; education; social welfare; health care; domestic security; the legal system; immigration; and politics and political institutions.
-It emphasizes work that is intellectually rigorous, empirical, and practical; that is based on real-world considerations; and that is addressed to policymakers and a sophisticated general audience.
+The program focused on a broad range of U.S. domestic public policy issues, including: tax, entitlement, and fiscal policy; government regulation; education; social welfare; health care; domestic security; the legal system; immigration; and politics and political institutions.
+It emphasized work that was intellectually rigorous, empirical, and practical; that was based on real-world considerations; and that was addressed to policymakers and a sophisticated general audience.

-NRI provides its scholars with extensive resources and support while at AEI by offering:
+NRI provided its scholars with extensive resources and support while at AEI by offering:

 - Financial assistance to conduct research and writing

 - Organization of workshops for review and discussion of work-in-progress

 - Op-Ed and article placement

 - Opportunities to participate in NRI events as presenters, panelists, or discussants